 The situation is only getting worse.

 Most nurses think current working conditions in hospitals is a problem that will negatively affect staffing levels.
-83% of nurses who participated in the Kronos survey think hospitals are losing skilled nurses because other employers provide a better work-life balance.
+For instance, of the respondents to the Kronos survey, 83% of nurses think hospitals are losing skilled nurses because other employers provide a better work-life balance.

 The impact of patient/nurse ratios.

 Determining proper staffing levels and schedules is complex, but both are key to providing high quality care.
 Abundant research shows the importance of adequate RN staffing for achieving good patient outcomes, safety, and job satisfaction.

 For instance, one study found that for each additional patient assigned to a given nurse, the patient has a 7% increase in the chance of dying within 30 days of his/her hospital admission, and a 7% increase of death from a treatable complication.

 Another study found that when critically ill patients are in units with high workload/staffing ratios, there is a substantial reduction in the odds of survival.